datacentricdesign/iob22/assignments/07-shared-pomodoro/step1.md

 Run the code and see what happens.
 Look what we achieved!
 The code is continuously printing a log 'Check state'.
 We created an infinite loop, `checkState()` calling itself every second, forever!

 Hmm.
-Indeed forever, there is no 'Stop' button and even pressing `CTRL+C` does not stop the programme.
+Indeed forever, there is no 'Stop' button, and even pressing `CTRL+C` does not stop the programme.
 Why?
 When we try to stop the programme, Python notices there are two `threads` running in parallel.

 ## What is a Thread?